Subaru Sumeragi (Tokyo Babylon)

 The Costume (2005)

-I was able to thrift a red jacket that was sort of vaguely in the right ballpark, but then had absolutely no luck finding a hat with the right shape.
+I was able to thrift a red jacket that was vaguely in the right ballpark, but then had absolutely no luck finding a hat with the right shape.
 I eventually gave up and made one myself by cutting up a shoebox and handsewing a broadcloth casing around it.
-The shape was roughly right, but the “craftsmanship” quality was highly questionable. :P The fabric I used wasn’t thick enough, so you could still see the shoebox branding through the thin fabric if you hit it with flash (oops).
-I should have spraypainted the cardboard black first.
-I found some leather gloves at Walmart and whipped up some onmyouji ofuda with a Sakura (heh) brush pen and some heavy art paper.
+The shape was roughly right, but the “craftsmanship” quality was highly questionable. :P The fabric I used wasn’t thick enough, so you could still see the shoebox branding through the thin fabric if you hit it with flash…oops.
+(I probably should have spraypainted the cardboard black first.)
+I found some leather gloves at Walmart and whipped up some onmyoji ofuda with a Sakura (heh) brush pen and some heavy art paper.